dgelessus/NAGUS/docs/uru/game_server.rst

     and assume that all messages with :cpp:enumerator:`kEncoded`/``VOICE_ENCODED`` set use Speex.
     For compatibility,
     H'uru clients also assume Speex compression if only :cpp:enumerator:`kEncoded` and no other codec flags are set.

+    The voice data has the following format:

+    * **Frames:** Variable-length array.
+      The number of elements is stored in the message's frame count field.
+      Each element has the following structure:

+      * **Byte count:** 1-byte unsigned int.
+        Byte count for the following data field.
+      * **Data:** Variable-length byte array.
+        A single Speex frame.

   .. cpp:enumerator:: kEncodedOpus = 1 << 2